• Skip to content

 Daily dietary guidelines for children 2-3 years

-Toddlers need plenty of water – the cheapest, healthiest and most thirst-quenching drink.
-Offer extra water on hot or humid days.
-Avoid soft drinks, fruit juices, flavoured milk or water, sports drinks and energy drinks.
+Toddlers should avoid soft drinks, fruit juices, flavoured milk or water, sports drinks and energy drinks.

 Food groups: daily serves of fruit, vegetables, cereals and grains